jachymjachym/chika.js/src/touchslide/README.md

 ```
 ## javascript
 than we call our module `var myModule = chika.module('myModule')`,
 define object with modes for example `myControllerModes` and object property `touchslide` with options (optional).
+At the end we call our controller `myModule.controller('myController', myControllerModes)`

 There are 2 options:
 1)itemsInWindow (number) means how many items should be visible in screen or slide-wrapper